CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-12.md

 <validation step="3574d7d4-40d1-439b-bba0-7d1cbb1b45df" />

-### Task 3: Run recommendation service locally
+### Task 3: Run Recommendation Service Locally
-In this task, you will run the recommendation service locally by using Visual Studio Code to build and run the service in the terminal and then verify its functionality by accessing the Swagger page in the browser.
+In this task, you will run the recommendation service locally by using Visual Studio Code to build and run the service in the terminal.
+Then, verify its functionality by accessing the Swagger page in the browser.

-1. Open a new terminal: by navigating **miyagi/services/recommendation-service/dotnet** and right-click on **dotnet** in cascading menu select **Open in intergate Terminal**.
+1. Open a new terminal: by navigating **miyagi/services/recommendation-service/dotnet** and right-clicking on **dotnet.** In the cascading, menu, select **Open in Intergate Terminal**.

     ![](../media/task4-1.png)

-1. Run the following command to run the recommendation service locally
+1. Run the following command to run the recommendation service locally:

    ```
    dotnet build
    dotnet run
    ```

-   > **Note**: Let the command run, meanwhile you can proceed with the next step.
+   > **Note**: Let the command run.
+Meanwhile, you can proceed to the next step.
-   > **Note** The commands dotnet build and dotnet run are fundamental in .NET Core and .NET 5+ environments for building and running .NET applications locally on your machine.
+   > **Note:** The commands dotnet build and dotnet run are fundamental in .NET Core and .NET 5+ environments for building and running .NET applications locally on your machine.

-1. Open another tab in Edge, in the browser window paste the following link
+1. Open another tab in Edge.
+In the browser window, paste the following link:

    ```
    http://localhost:5224/swagger/index.html
    ```

-   **Note**: Refresh the page continuously until you get the swagger page for the recommendation service as depicted in the image below.
+   **Note**: Refresh the page continuously until you get the swagger page for the recommendation service, as depicted in the image below.

    ![](../media/miyagi-image21.png)

-### Task 4: Run miyagi frontend locally
+### Task 4: Run Miyagi Frontend Locally
-In this task, you will run the miyagi frontend locally by installing dependencies using npm and yarn, and then starting the development server.
+In this task, you will run the Miyagi frontend locally by installing dependencies using npm and yarn, and then starting the development server.
 You will verify its functionality by accessing the local development server in the browser.

-1. Open a new terminal: by navigating  **miyagi/ui** and right-click on **ui/typescript** , in cascading menu select **Open in intergate Terminal**.
+1. Open a new terminal: By navigating  **miyagi/ui** and right-clicking on **ui/typescript**.
+In the cascading menu, select **Open in intergate Terminal**.

    ![](../media/image-rg-25.png)